apache/metron-bro-plugin-kafka/docker/README.md

 ```
 - `containers`: The parent of all of the containers that this project defines.
 We use several containers, not all of them ours.
   - `bro`: The directory for our bro container, used for building bro, the librdkafka, and our plugin, as well as running bro.
+  - `kafka`: The directory for our kafka container.
+  - `zookeeper`: The directory for our zookeeper container.
 - `data`: The default path for pcap data to be used in tests.
 - `in_docker_scripts`: This directory is mapped to the bro docker container as /root/built_in_scripts.
 These represent the library of scripts we provide to be run in the docker container.
 - `scripts`: These are the scripts that are run on the host for creating the docker bits, running containers, running or executing commands against containers ( such as executing one of the built_in_scripts ), and cleaning up resources.